 The silicon metal market and the silicon-based and manganese-based alloys markets are global, capital intensive and highly competitive.
 Our competitors may have greater financial resources, as well as other strategic advantages, to maintain, improve and possibly expand their facilities, and as a result, they may be better positioned to adapt to changes in the industry or the global economy.
 The advantages that our competitors have over us could have a material adverse effect on our business.
-In addition, new entrants may increase competition in our industry, which could have a material adverse effect on our financial condition and operations.
+In addition, new entrants may increase competition in our industry, which could have a material adverse effect on our business.
+An increase in the use of substitutes for certain of our products also could have a material adverse effect on our financial condition and operations.